 Many different circumstances can be cause for unwanted water in your home.
 From leaking pipes to faulty appliances, it is important to recognize the potential water damage causes.
-However, when disaster strikes, you can help alleviate these issues by calling Roto-Rooter.
+However, when disaster strikes, you can help alleviate these issues by calling the water damage restoration experts at Roto-Rooter.

 Here are five common causes of water damage in the home:

 One of the most frequent reasons for water damage in homes is due to leaking or burst pipes.
 This can be from unregulated water pressure, temperature changes or general deterioration of old pipes.
 Uninsulated pipes also can freeze in the winter, causing pipes to burst.